 - Applicants must have a cumulative GPA of 2.0 or higher.

-- Completion of the ATI TEAS (Test of Essential Academic Skills).
-The ATI TEAS must be completed at a proctored testing site.
+The ATI TEAS (Test of Essential Academic Skills) must be completed at a proctored testing site.
 TEAS scores from a remote proctor will NOT be accepted.
 The TEAS test can be completed at SCC.
-Additional testing information can be found at this link: https://www.sampsoncc.edu/testing/.
 One retake per academic year is permitted.
 This is true regardless of testing site.
 Applicants must earn an Academic Preparedness level of Proficient, Advanced, or Exemplary to be eligible to apply into the nursing program.

 Upon admission to the nursing programs, students will be required to submit a criminal background check and drug screening, as directed by affiliating clinical agencies.
 The results of the background check and drug screen may determine if a student is eligible to enter clinical agencies.
 Students are responsible for the cost of the background check and drug screen.
 Applicants should be aware that a student must be able to enter and/or remain in all clinical agencies to progress within the program.
 If a clinical site denies a student placement in their facility, the student would be unable to complete the required clinical component of the course; therefore, the student will be withdrawn from all nursing courses and will not be allowed to progress in the program.
 The background check and drug screening must be completed by the specified date.
 Failure to complete the process as specified will jeopardize enrollment in the program.